 Buyers should specify all key dates in the RFP process, including when final bids will be announced.

 How risky is the Projection Screens supply chain?

-Projection screens have a medium level of supply chain risk, stemming primarily from upstream suppliers.
+Projection screens have a medium level of supply chain risk that stems primarily from upstream suppliers.
 Manufacturers purchase plastic, steel and electronic components (for electric models).
-The inputs for these goods derive from second tier petrochemical manufacturers as well as iron ore and copper mining suppliers, whose prices can fluctuate greatly...
+The inputs for these goods derive from second tier petrochemical manufacturers as well as iron ore and copper mining suppliers, whose prices can fluctuate...
 Subscribe to learn more.